All Episodes

 They think differently than we do about the economy.

-And there's there's there's very little in common.
+And there's very little in common.

-And that's why compromising with these people to me is a waste of time.
+And that's why compromising with these people, to me, is a waste of time.

-Defeating them is what is paramount?
+Defeating them is what is paramount.

 When I put money in the banks, I need more than one.